-- 5.23 Adequate provision must be made for secure, covered cycle storage within the curtilage of the property on the basis of 1 cycle parking space per bedspace.
-The storage area must be accessible to all residents with a clear route available from it to the public highway. - 5.24 In order to ensure that adequate provision is made for cycle storage, the submitted site plan must show the location, size of the cycle storage area and elevations must be provided of the store design.
+- 5.28 Adequate provision must be made for secure, covered cycle storage within the curtilage of the property on the recommended basis of 1 cycle parking space per bedspace.
+Ground level cycle storage is preferable, and the storage area must be accessible to all residents with a clear route available from it to the public highway. - 5.29 In order to ensure that adequate provision is made for cycle storage, the submitted site plan must show the location, size of the cycle storage area and elevations must be provided of the store design.
 The store must be sensitively designed and sited so to any loss of amenity to neighbouring residents or the wider streetscene.